Stateside Puerto Ricans: Identity

-Puerto Ricans have been migrating to the continental United States since the 19th century and migrating since 1898 (after the island territory was transferred from Spain to the United States) and have a long history of collective social advocacy for their political and social rights and preserving their cultural heritage.
+Puerto Ricans have been migrating to the continental United States since the 19th century and migrating since 1898, after the island territory was transferred from Spain to the United States, and have a long history of collective social advocacy for their political and social rights and preserving their cultural heritage.
 In New York City, which has the largest concentration of Puerto Ricans in the United States, they began running for elective office in the 1920s, electing one of their own to the New York State Assembly for the first time in 1937.

 Important Puerto Rican institutions have emerged from this long history.
-ASPIRA was established in New York City in 1961 and is now one of the largest national Latino nonprofit organizations in the United States.
+ASPIRA was established in New York City in 1961 and is now one of the largest national Hispanic nonprofit organizations in the United States.
 There is also the National Puerto Rican Coalition in Washington, D.C., the National Puerto Rican Forum, the Puerto Rican Family Institute, Boricua College, the Center for Puerto Rican Studies of the City University of New York at Hunter College, the Puerto Rican Legal Defense and Education Fund, the National Conference of Puerto Rican Women and the New York League of Puerto Rican Women, Inc., among others.

 The government of Puerto Rico has a long history of involvement with the stateside Puerto Rican community.
 In July 1930, Puerto Rico's Department of Labor established an employment service in New York City.
-The Migration Division (known as the "Commonwealth Office"), also part of Puerto Rico's Department of Labor, was created in 1948, and by the end of the 1950s, was operating in 115 cities and towns stateside.
+The Migration Division, known as the Commonwealth Office, also part of Puerto Rico's Department of Labor, was created in 1948, and by the end of the 1950s, was operating in 115 cities and towns stateside.

 The strength of stateside Puerto Rican identity is fueled by a number of factors.
 These include the large circular migration between the island and the mainland United States, a long tradition of the government of Puerto Rico promoting its ties to those stateside, the continuing existence of racial-ethnic prejudice and discrimination in the United States, and high residential and school segregation.
-Notable attributes that set the stateside Puerto Rican population apart from the rest of the US Latino community, is facts such as, Puerto Ricans have the highest military enrollment rates compared to other Latinos, Puerto Ricans are more likely to be proficient in English than any other Latino group, and Puerto Ricans are also more likely to intermarry other ethnic groups, and far more likely to intermarry blacks than any other Latino group.
+Attributes that set the stateside Puerto Rican population apart from the rest of the US Latino community are that Puerto Ricans have the highest military enrollment rates compared to other Latinos, Puerto Ricans are more likely to be proficient in English than any other Latino group, and Puerto Ricans are also more likely to intermarry with other ethnic groups, and far more likely to intermarry with Blacks than any other Latino group.